 A detailed list of the top tourist attractions and landmarks in Iceland

 Probably no country is currently on more bucket lists than Iceland.
 Stunning landscapes, towering waterfalls, spectacular wildlife and of course the Northern Light make it a tourist’s favorite for a reason.
 But the Arctic island is far from small.
-That’s why I compiled a list of the 20 most amazing things to do in Iceland.
+That’s why I compiled a list of the 20 best things to do in Iceland.

 I am fully aware that my list is very far from complete.
 Anyone who has ever been to Iceland can attest that beauty is literally to be found around each bend of the many winding roads.
 But (sadly so), most people only have limited time, so I’m fully aware that a list of the top tourist highlights will come in handy when organizing your itinerary.
 If you don’t have one yet, I urge you to download my sample Iceland itinerary (the one I used on my last trip).
 Anyway, let’s start with the list, shall we?